Foster Park Neighborhood Historic District

-Foster Park Neighborhood Historic District is a national historic district located at Fort Wayne, Indiana.
+Foster Park Neighborhood Historic District is a national historic district located at Fort Wayne, Indiana, USA.
 The district encompasses 222 contributing buildings in a predominantly residential section of Fort Wayne.
-The area was developed from about 1924 to 1963, and includes notable examples of Colonial Revival, Tudor Revival, and Bungalow / American Craftsman style residential architecture.
+The area was developed from about 1924 to 1963, and includes notable examples of Colonial Revival, Tudor Revival and Bungalow / American Craftsman style residential architecture.
 The neighborhood was platted and designed by Hilgeman & Schaaf.

 It was listed on the National Register of Historic Places in 2013.